Byenior/EGG-sst/README.md

-How to deploy the app
+# How to deploy the app

-# ติดตั้ง

 npm install